Medically Reviewed by Barrett Eubanks, M.D.

 Table of Contents

 People who have thin corneas, misshapen corneas, or severe myopia that is not corrected easily with glasses or contact lenses can all benefit from the option of phakic IOL surgery.
-(Learn More) Good candidates for this procedure are healthy adults between the ages of 21 and 40, who have 20/200 vision without corrective wear, and who are not good candidates for laser-guided refractive surgery.
-(Learn More)
+Good candidates for this procedure are healthy adults between the ages of 21 and 40, with high nearsightedness who may not be good candidates for laser-guided refractive surgery.

 This operation takes about 30 minutes in total.
-It is more invasive than LASIK, so there is a longer recovery time.
-You may need to take a few days off work to manage healing, side effects, and follow-up appointments.
-(Learn More)
+You may need to take a few days off work afterwards to manage healing and visit follow-up appointments.

 What Are Phakic Intraocular Lenses (IOLs)?
 What Is the Surgery to Implant Them Like?

 Phakic intraocular lenses (IOLs) are, in many ways, like permanent contact lenses.
-They are made from either plastic or silicone.
-They are implanted in the eye so your need for removable contact lenses or glasses will at least be reduced.
+They are made from special plastics.
+They are implanted in the eye to reduce or eliminate the need for contact lenses or glasses.
 Unlike artificial lenses that replace your eye’s natural lens, like those used to treat cataracts, phakic lenses go over the natural lens of your eye to enhance its ability to refract light onto your retina.

 Studies on the effectiveness of phakic lenses found that these devices were still safe and effective at a five-year follow-up point.
-They are not for everyone, but they may be a good option for those who want more permanent vision correction but are not interested in laser surgeries like LASIK.
+They may be a good option for those who want surgical vision correction but are not interested in laser surgeries like LASIK.

 Why Choose Phakic Lenses Instead of LASIK?